*Updated on Wednesday, September 27, 2023

 The key to a beautiful result with breast augmentation surgery is precise control of the lower pole of the breast.
 I always felt I was sacrificing some of this precision when I carried out breast augmentation by a “blind” axillary approach.

 There is an advantage to using saline breast implants with the axillary approach.
-This is because saline breast implants are filled with saltwater after they have been passed through the incision and into the space I have created.
+This is because empty saline breast implants are filled with saltwater after they have been passed through the incision and into the space I have created.
 These implants can be passed through a small incision with relative ease.
+The implant is rolled up and passed through the tunnel, then filled to a pre-determined amount.
 This is not the case with silicone gel breast implants since they are filled with silicone gel at the manufacturing facility.
+It is often possible to place silicone gel implants via an axillary approach, but the incision may have to be a little longer, depending on the size of the implant.

 Please click here to see a short video that demonstrates the different types of breast implants.